Damocles-fr/jellyfin-imdb-episodes-heatmap-ratings-grid/README.md

 - **Compact layout**, display up to 26 episodes and 26 seasons without scrolling on desktop
 - **Mobile-friendly** layout with horizontal scroll support
 - Sticky episode number column during horizontal scrolling
 - Episodes and seasons are linked to the library.
-If it fails to find the episode, it falls back to the season.
-If that also fails, it opens the corresponding IMDb page.
+If it fails to find the episode, it opens to the season.
+- If that also fails, it falls back to opening the corresponding IMDb page.
 - IMDb website links–only version also available.
 USE ONLY ONE OF THE SCRIPTS AT A TIME
-- The grid links to IMDb pages instead of Jellyfin pages because IMDb and your library (TMDB) may have inconsistent numbering.
-- Fallback link to the IMDb ratings page when heatmap data is not available
+- Display a link to the IMDb ratings page when heatmap data is not available
 - Heatmap data are loaded only after clicking the drop-down menu